-concerning the affairs of another person that the ILC officer has learned through his or her work with the ILC where divulging the information might be commercially damaging to the person it concerns; or where the ILC officer knows that the information is secret or sacred for Aboriginal people or Torres Strait Islanders.
+concerning the affairs of another person that the ILC officer has learned through his or her work with the ILC where divulging the information might be commercially damaging to the person it concerns; or where the information is considered secret or sacred by a particular group of Aboriginal people or Torres Strait Islanders and where disclosure or production would be contrary to the views or sensitivities of those persons.
 There are exceptions to the prohibition.
 Subsection (6) makes it clear that an ILC officer is not prevented from disclosing information because of subsection (3) or (5) if the disclosure occurs in relation to the performance by the ILC or its subsidiaries of a function or power of the ILC.
-Also, subsection (7) makes it clear that subsections (3) and (5) do not apply if disclosure is related to prosecutions of offences under the Principal Act or regulations made under it, or to offences created under specified provisions of the Crimes Act 1914.
+Also, subsection (7) makes it clear that the provisions of subsections (3) and (5) that are not concerned with sacred information do not apply if disclosure is for the purposes of criminal proceedings.
+However, the protection that is provided under this section to information that is considered sacred or otherwise significant by a particular group of Aboriginal people or Torres Strait Islanders continues to operate in the context of criminal proceedings.